Table of Contents Show

 A beautiful waterfall called Nauyaca Waterfalls is located in Costa Ballena’s South Pacific region, mere minutes away from Dominical.

 Nauyaca boasts less impressive drop-offs than the towering La Fortuna or Bajos del Toro waterfalls.
 Still, its arrangement is unique — water pours over the cliffside before continuing over 140 feet before another 60-foot drop.

 But the real excitement is in the lower falls!
 There are facilities where visitors can change into swimsuits just before the stairs leading down to the falls.
-A sizable body of crystal-clear blue water is collected by the cascade in the swimming hole.
+The cascade collects a sizable body of crystal-clear blue water in the swimming hole.
 The greatest way to cool off after a trek is to go swimming.

 There are several ways for visitors to get to the falls, including horseback riding, hiking, and 44.
-The same well-maintained trail is used by both horseback riders and hikers, who keep a lookout for the plentiful wildlife in the region, including monkeys and birds.
+The same well-maintained trail is used by horseback riders and hikers, who look for the region’s plentiful wildlife, including monkeys and birds.
 A variety of hummingbird species love to live here.
 A short, easy climb of about 2.5 miles will take you to the waterfall.

 3.6.
 Costa Rica’s Hot Springs

 Costa Rica’s natural hot springs are the perfect introduction to relaxing and reviving in this lush tropical paradise.
-Since over 200 years ago, mineral-rich waters have been used medicinally in Costa Rica to treat various body aches and pains.
+For over 200 years, mineral-rich waters have been used medicinally in Costa Rica to treat various body aches and pains.